Pediatric Severe Combined Immunodeficiency Medication

 Medication Summary

-Drug therapy is not a major part of therapy for the primary disease.
-Trimethoprim-sulfamethoxazole is prescribed routinely after the second month of life in children with severe combined immunodeficiency (SCID) until after bone marrow transplant (BMT) engraftment.
-This is Pneumocystis jiroveci prophylaxis.
+Trimethoprim-sulfamethoxazole is prescribed routinely after the second month of life in children with severe combined immunodeficiency (SCID) until after bone marrow transplant (BMT) engraftment for Pneumocystis jiroveci prophylaxis.
 Intravenous immunoglobulin (IVIg) is used to prevent infection before BMT and, in selected patients, after BMT, if B-cell function remains poor.

 Aggressive therapy for suspected or proven infection is essential.
 Antibiotic coverage typically must be broad-spectrum.
 Antiviral agents include acyclovir, foscarnet, or ganciclovir for varicella-zoster virus (VZV), herpes simplex virus (HSV), and cytomegalovirus (CMV).
 Antifungal therapy includes fluconazole for mucocutaneous candidiasis; amphotericin B is first-line therapy for invasive fungal infections such as Aspergillus.